Follow the guidelines here below

 IMCAS has sought to bridge the knowledge vacuum between Plastic and Reconstructive Surgery and Dermatology, thereby generating a synergetic and mutually reinforcing interface among these two fields.

-What began more than a decade ago has now grown in terms of participation and renown.
+What began more than fifteen years ago has now grown in terms of participation and renown.
 As such, IMCAS has become one of the most important international courses dedicated to Aging Skin Treatments.
-Our Annual Congress is annually held in Paris during the month of January and welcomes more than 4 000 delegates from 85 different countries and more than 145 exhibitors.
+Our Annual Congress is annually held in Paris during the month of January and welcomes more than 4 500 delegates from 85 different countries and more than 150 exhibitors.

 3. IMCAS Population

-To get a clear view of who is attending IMCAS ANNUAL MEETING conferences, do not hesitate to browse this link
+To get a clear view of who is attending IMCAS conferences, do not hesitate to browse this link

 4. About the venue